LilShah/dummy-controller-anynines-homework/README.md

 kubectl get pods
 ```

-Sample Dummy CRs are also provided within the repo at `config/samples`:
+Sample Dummy CRs are also provided within the repo at `config/samples`.
+They can be used to test the controller:

 ```sh
 kubectl apply -f config/samples/dummy.yaml
 ```

-You will need to install [kubectl](https://kubernetes.io/docs/tasks/tools/) to run the above commands.